Home

 Why a Milwaukee weekend?

-Because it is, as our old slogan said, "A great place on a great lake".
-(I don't know why they changed the slogan - and I don't even know what the current slogan is!!)
+Because it is, as our slogan used to say, "A great place on a great lake".

 From sports teams to museums, this city has something for everyone.
 Milwaukee hotels can be simple and sparse, or elegant and luxurious.
 Milwaukee restaurants can be simple diners with great food, or trendy hot-spots - with great food!
 (We do love our food!)